MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 Both versions are supported and continue to receive new features.
 For example, [Dark Mode](https://support.office.com/article/bb81fb88-968d-4c1a-818d-eec590deadef) was added to OneNote 2016 in late 2019.

-As of March 2020, OneNote 2016 is included alongside the other Office apps, such as Word, Excel, and PowerPoint, when you deploy Office 365 ProPlus, Office 365 Business, or Office 2019.
+As of March 2020, OneNote 2016 is included alongside the other Office apps, such as Word, Excel, and PowerPoint, when you deploy Microsoft 365 Apps or Office 2019.
 But, if you want to, you can exclude OneNote 2016 from being installed.
 For more information, see [OneNote 2016 deployment guidance](#onenote-2016-deployment-guidance).

 ## Choose the version of OneNote for your organization